itsisaac19/studs/README.md

   + Cumulative GPA history
 + Intuitive and efficient design
   + Uses every corner of the screen to maximize data visibility and comprehension
-  + WCAG (Web Accessibility Initiative) 2.2 compliant
+  + WCAG 2.1 level AA Compliant

 # Performance